 PARTICIPANTS: High School students who are winners of a District 6690 Rotary Club contest are eligible to participate.
 Prior contest winners of the District 6690 contest may participate but must have a speech different from a prior winning speech.

 RULES: The complete rules are in a separate attachment; see the links to the right.

 ESSAY CONTEST: An essay contest has been added and the rules and registration are covered in separate attachments.

-PARTICIPATION at the DISTRICT ASSEMBLY and other DISTRICT EVENTS: The First place winner will be asked to speak again the same day at the Rotary District Assembly which is running concurrently with the contest.
+PARTICIPATION at the DISTRICT CONFERENCE and other DISTRICT EVENTS: The First place winner will be asked to speak again 16 May 2020 at the Rotary District Conference which will be held at the Salt Fork Lodge in Cambridge.
 The First place winner may be requested to speak during other Rotary District events TBA by mutual convenience of the winner and the District.

 STATE FOUR-WAY TEST SPEECH CONTEST: There is no State of Ohio Four-Way Test Speech Contest at present.

 VIDEO: DVD or flash drive recording of the event will be available for $10.00.
-DVD videos of prior contests are also available for $5.00 each.
+DVD videos of prior contests are also available.
 See the DVD ORDER FORM attachment link to the right.